5_Ways_To_Support_Bees_Banner.webp

 4. Support beekeepers

 Another way to support bees is to buy local honey.
-Buying local honey (from farmers' markets, independent organic shops or community gardens) supports local beekeepers and helps them cover the cost of beekeeping – and at the same time, supports your area’s biodiversity.
+Buying local honey (from farmers' markets, independent organic shops or community gardens) supports local beekeepers and helps them cover the cost of beekeeping – and at the same time, can support your area’s biodiversity* and food security.
 An extra positive is that it keeps food miles associated with the transportation and distribution of honey down.

-If this wasn’t enough to persuade you, the proof is in the product.
+Local honey is completely different to what you might be used to.
 A lot of supermarket honey is highly processed – heated to high temperatures, forced through filters, diluted with water and pumped with artificial sugars.
 The result: a substance that's more akin to syrup than the real thing.9, 10,11 In contrast, local honey is far less processed and therefore retains a lot of its natural flavour and nutrients.
 Local honey comes in a huge variety of flavours and aromas, reflecting the different surrounding flora the bees have fed on.

 5. Educate yourself, inspire others